Leaderless Consensus of Heterogeneous Multiple Euler-Lagrange Systems with Unknown Disturbance: Distributed observer and dynamic compensator

 where $\chi^*=\sum_{i=1}^{N}u_i\hat{\eta}^{*}_{i}$ and $u_i$ is defined in Remark \ref{rem1chi}.
 Let According to \eqref{transeta}, we have, Since $\left\|e^{\left(I_N\otimes S^{*}\right)t}\right\|\leq e^{\|S\|t}$,

 Considering \eqref{transeta0}, the exponentially decay rate is $\mu_2 \lambda_{1}$.
 Then, we have

 Hence, for $i,j \in \mathcal{N}$ and $\mu_2>\frac{\|S^{*}\|}{\lambda_{1}}$,

 exponentially.
-This further implies that exponentially for all $i$. \end{proof} \begin{rem} {\myr Note that the convergence analysis of Lemma \ref{lema2i} does not require the consensus state to be bounded, whereas state-of-the-art convergence analysis such as \cite{cai2016leader} relies on the state of the leader being bounded.
-Other differences with state-of-the-art results are remarked as follows.} The idea of constructing an autonomous system in a distributed way was proposed in \cite{baldi2019leaderless} for agents in the form of heterogeneous oscillators over undirected graphs.
+This further implies that exponentially for all $i$. \end{proof} \begin{rem} {\myr Note that the convergence analysis of Lemma \ref{lema2i} does not require the consensus state to be bounded, whereas the convergence analysis in some recent works such as \cite{cai2016leader} relies on the condition that the state of the leader is bounded.} The idea of constructing {\myr an autonomous system} in a distributed way was proposed in \cite{baldi2019leaderless} for agents in the form of heterogeneous oscillators over undirected graphs.
 More specifically, in \cite{baldi2019leaderless} the matrix $S_i$ {takes} the following form

 together with the following distributed dynamics

 where $\beta_i\in \mathds{R}$.
 Lemma \ref{lema2i} extends this result to directed graphs and more general $S_i$.
 In the following, an internal model design is discussed to handle the unknown disturbances. \end{rem}